unicodefreak/jbnode/README.md

 * register result/error listeners and start executing asynchronous calls from JavaScript to Java service

 High throughput is achieved by eliminating the need to parse complex protocol data (data overhead is about 20 bytes for request/response pair, data is passed in binary form) and high overall performance of Netty and node.js.

+The service class may be extended to act as "request router", determining the final destination from parsed request data.

 ## Running jbNode in standalone mode: